tenstorrent/pytorch2.0_ttnn/docs/OpenRegistrationAPI.md

 popd
 ```

+## Install pytorch2.0_ttnn dependencies
+NOTE: The ttnn packages are intentionally removed for this branch.
+They will be restored once a ttnn dev package containing all the dependencies is available.

+0. If you built torch from source, remove `torch` and `torchvision` from `requirements.txt`

+1. Install requirements
+    ```
+    pip install -r requirements-dev.txt
+    ```

+    You can ignore the following message for now:
+    ```
+    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts. tt-smi 3.0.12 requires pre-commit==3.5.0, but you have pre-commit 3.0.4 which is incompatible.
+    ```

 ## Build pytorch
 Wheel torch doesn't work with cmake cpp extension, probably due to different ABI used for pybind in ttnn and pytorch.
 One solution is to rebuild torch with clang-17
 ```bash